Table of Contents

 Outfits.
 Using simple shapes to create recognizable clothing styles, school uniforms, hoodies, fantasy costumes, and streetwear are popular among Gacha fans.
 Stick to blocky silhouettes and avoid excessive detail to maintain the chibi look.

 Accessories.
-Add bows, glasses, headphones, or even magical items.
-Accessories should enhance the character’s theme without overcrowding the design.
+Put bows, glasses, headphones, or maybe even magic items.
+Accessories must improve the character’s theme but not make the design too busy.
 Use the app’s customization menu as a direct reference.

 Poses.
 Most Gacha poses are static but expressive slight tilts of the head, bent knees, or hands on hips can show emotion.
 Stick with clear body language and avoid overly complex gestures that break the proportions.